vixxx123/scalasprayslickexample/README.md

 * Set up user and database on mysql server
 * Edit db.conf in resources to configure db connection

+### Adding new REST API ###
+* take a look at com.vixxx123.scalasprayslickexample.exampleapi.person.PersonApi as example
+* create new object/class which inherits from Api
+* create new routing class - which inherits from BaseResourceApi
+* that's it - you are good to go
+* PersonApi class is just an example you don't have to implement handling incoming request same way, but I think it's quite good design.
+It give a possibility to configure number of workers per request type etc.

 ### Features ###
 * Each type of resource and method can have different numbers of actors - easy to optimise performance
 * Fully based on Akka